← Visit Appcues.com

 3. The product tour

 The product tour is the quintessential tool for showing customers how to use the features you’ve built for them.
 A product tour walks your users through the basic functionality of your app.
 The goal of a product tour is to minimize the confusion that can muck up a customer’s first critical interaction with a new product.
-Instead of letting a customer wander around your product aimlessly hopes they find value, a well-constructed product tour illustrates the most valuable features outright.
+Instead of letting a customer wander around your product aimlessly hoping they find value, a well-constructed product tour illustrates the most valuable features outright.

 screen shot of apple store app welcome screen